Bethel and the National Training Laboratories (NTL): 1947 to 2005

 The National Training Laboratories, later NTL Institute for Applied Behavioral Science, arrived in Bethel in the summer of 1947.
 Gould Academy hosted the conferences with administrative support, meeting facilities and lodgings.
 For a number of years NTL came as the client and Gould Academy (Bethel) was the patron.
 Sometime between 1948 and 1980 roles of the two parties reversed – NTL became the Patron and Bethel became the Client.

-, when NTL offered its first experiential human relations laboratory and pioneered the technologies of group dynamics.
+“In 1947, NTL Institute was founded in Bethel, Maine as the National Training Laboratories for Group Development, when NTL offered its first experiential human relations laboratory and pioneered the technologies of group dynamics.
 Bethel was the "cultural island" chosen by NTL's founders to develop, refine, and practice the T-Group methodology, which serves as the foundation for much organization development and group learning practiced today.
 (Funding was secured from the Office of Naval Research and the National Education Association (NEA) where Leland Bradford was serving as Director of Adult Education.
 The planning group was named the National Training Laboratory for GROUP development, later shortened to NTL, and eventually to NTL Institute for Applied Behavioral Science.)

 How did NTL find Bethel?
 Kurt Lewin (1890-1947) a major figure then and now in the field of action research in social psychology, died just before he was to come here to launch a new method of group dynamics study.
 Lewin had selected Bethel, a “cultural island” in the mountains of Maine as the ideal launch site for this group.
 Why did Lewin choose Bethel?
 He had recently (1944) come to MIT in Boston from the University of Iowa but we do not know if he had ever visited Bethel.
 Speculation would be that either from research papers about the Gehring clinic or learning about the Gehring clinic from people who had been to it or knew Gehring was the reason.
 That it turned out was not the case at all - see comment below.